 Usually Child Support is Determined Using a Formula

 Child support is calculated using a formula that is created and periodically revised by the Rhode Island Family Court.
 The process of calculating child support is started when either a divorce case is started or when a parent files a motion for child support.
-You can find the child support guidelines here.
+It is best to start this process with an experienced divorce lawyer, but you can find the child support guidelines here if you would like to get an estimate for yourself.

 In order to file a motion for child support, or even a motion to modify child support, a parent must also file a form known as a Statement of Assets, Liabilities, Income and Expenses, otherwise known as form DR-6.
 This statement must be completed, signed and notarized by the parent completing the form and the parent responding to the motion for child support must complete the form and file it, as well.